 THE NEXT RESEARCH SESSION RUNS ON:

-It is a small group with up to 4 mums and it runs over Zoom – you will be sent an invitation to join the session.
+- It is a small, informal group with about 4 mums and it runs over Zoom – you will be sent an invitation to join the session.

 If you would like to join, please just send me a message.

-And thank you – your input is so valuable to research.
+And a huge thank you – your input is so valuable to research, it makes such a difference to researchers and each project.

 Working with parents since 2002